Dragan Žilić

-Dragan Žilić (Драган Жилић; born 14 December 1974) is a Serbian footballer who plays as a goalkeeper for German amateur club SG Knopp/Wiesbach.
+Dragan Žilić (Драган Жилић; born 14 December 1974) is a Serbian footballer who plays as a goalkeeper for German amateur club FC Rastpfuhl.

 Club career

 Žilić joined his hometown club OFK Kikinda as a trainee in 1985.
 He made his senior debut in the 1992–93 First League of FR Yugoslavia, as the team finished in the lower half of the standings.
 In the summer of 1996, Žilić was transferred to Vojvodina.
 He was a regular member of the team that reached the 1998 UEFA Intertoto Cup finals, losing 2–1 on aggregate to Werder Bremen.

 In June 2000, Žilić moved abroad to Bulgaria and signed with CSKA Sofia on a three-year contract.
 He left the club by mutual agreement in February 2001, having played just two official games for the team.
 In July 2001, Žilić returned to his homeland and joined ambitious Sartid Smederevo.
 He spent four seasons with the Oklopnici, winning the Serbia and Montenegro Cup in 2003.

 In July 2005, Žilić completed a controversial move to Croatian side Rijeka.
 The transfer caused a minor sensation in the region as it marked the first occasion that a Serbian-born player joined a Croatian club after the Yugoslav Wars.
 Despite being exposed to severe verbal abuse by the nationalist supporters of Rijeka, Žilić immediately established himself as the first-choice goalkeeper and gradually earned the support of fans with his consistent performances.
 He played an important role in helping them win the 2005–06 Croatian Cup.
 On 29 November 2006, Žilić scored a 92nd-minute header against Konavljanin that pushed Rijeka into the 2006–07 Croatian Cup semi-finals.
 He would lose his place in the first team by the fall of 2008, being demoted to as low as training with the youth team.
 In the 2009 winter transfer window, Žilić signed with Slovenian club Gorica on a free transfer.
 He retired from professional football after the 2009–10 season.

 In early 2015, at the age of 40, Žilić came out of retirement to play for German amateur club Gençlerbirliği Homburg in the Bezirksliga.
 He became player-manager of Landesliga club SpVgg Einöd-Ingweiler in October of the same year.